ssmirr/appdev-chapters/adding-routes.md

 This allows us to omit the call to `.to_json`; Rails will do that for us if the value is not already a `String`.

-More importantly, using `:json` will set some extra meta data on the response that indicates the format correctly — take a look at your server log in the tab in which you did `rails server -b 0.0.0.0` and compare the output between a `:plain` response and a `:json` response.
+More importantly, using `:json` will set some extra meta data on the response that indicates the format correctly.
+Visit `/rock` and watch your server log while doing so (the server log is the output in the Terminal tab in which you started the web server with `rails server -b 0.0.0.0`).
+Compare the output between a `:plain` response and a `:json` response.
 What do you observe?

 Congratulations — you just built your first API endpoint! 🙌🏾